pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-3/module-3-demo.md

 private MockEndpoint restEndpoint;
 ```

 10. Camel has a mock component that defines the endpoint URI I want to replace.
 I can then use this rest endpoint test member to make assertions on data it gets passed.
 Now I need to complete my test case.
 I want to define how the file gets produced to the route and then I want to define the expectations for the mock that consumes it.
 Similar to the mock, I'm going to use Camel's "advice with" to replace the "from" definition.
-Make sure to add it before the line to start the camel context.
 ```
 AdviceWith.adviceWith(camelContext, "address-updates-to-customer-service-route",
     rb -> rb.replaceFromWith("direct:file:start"));